 Taylor Swift’s ‘ME!’
-Music Video Is Filled With Easter Eggs, Here Are The Fan-Favorites
+Music Video Is Filled With Easter Eggs, Here Are The Fan Favorites

 “New theory: the whole album is collabs, next single will feature Dixie Chicks.
 Maybe album is titled ME! and YOU!, you bring the duet partners,” one Twitter user suggested.

 Another fan-favorite Easter egg points to a secret that Swift admitted in the comments section she had been keeping for several months.
-The music video features several cats and a fake engagement from Urie, which has led fans to believe she is either engaged to boyfriend Joe Alwyn or she adopted a new four-legged friend.
+The music video features several cats and a fake engagement ring from Urie, which has led fans to believe she is either engaged to boyfriend Joe Alwyn or she adopted a new four-legged friend.

-Check out the music video for “ME!” on YouTube and see how many Easter Eggs you can find.
+Check out the music video for “ME!” on YouTube and see how many Easter eggs you can find.
 Meanwhile, Swift’s official online store is back up and running with brand new pastel and floral merchandise.